Coronavirus digest: US lowers travel advisory for Germany and other EU countries | DW | 13.07.2021

 More than 800 of the 1,150 new cases were reported in the Seoul area, where nightclubs have been closed.
 Private social gathers of three or more people have been prohibited after 6 pm.

-However, as the summer begins, the virus is also traveling to other cities like Busan, Daegu, Daejeon and South Chungcheong Province, which have reported dozens of new infections.
+As the summer begins, the virus is also traveling to cities such as Busan, Daegu, Daejeon and South Chungcheong Province, which have reported dozens of new infections.
 The country has reported over 170,000 cases of the virus and more than 2,000 deaths from COVID-19.

 The AstraZeneca shots are expected to help bolster Taiwan's inoculation drive.